 While some factors can cause sleep trouble including other health issues, stress, and other such factors, Arthritis makes sleeping uncomfortable and painful.
 This lack of sleep further leads to more pain because sleep deprivation increases inflammation, which increases anxiety.

-Psoriasis is a skin condition that increases the life cycle of cells on the skin, which causes skin cell build up on the surface.
-This appears as red and patchy skin surface.
+Psoriasis is a skin condition that increases the life cycle of cells on the skin, which causes skin cells to build upon the surface.
+This appears as a red and patchy skin surface.
 People with psoriasis often have psoriatic arthritis too, which occurs due to joint and skin inflammation.

 When to See a Doctor for Your Arthritis Symptoms

 Arthritis develops and progresses over time and many people are not able to figure out the condition until it has worsened.
 However, it can be treated to prevent permanent damage.
 And for that to happen, it is necessary to consult your doctor if you notice the above-stated symptoms.